eduardorerick/eduardorerick/README.md

 - 🌱 I’m working with **NextJS, React, Typescript**
 - 👨‍💻 All of my projects are available at [Eduardo Rerick](eduardorerick-portfolio.netlify.app)
+- 👨‍💻 Currently working as React Typescript Front-end Developer at Yssy & Co!
 - 💬 Ask me about **anything!** feel free to leave me a message!
 - 📫 How to reach me **eduardorerick@gmail.com**
 - 📫 Connect with me: [Linkedin](https://www.linkedin.com/in/eduardo-rerick-4799191a0/)